minhhg/android/news_reader/README.md

    In the first text box: you enter "http://192.168.1.10/index.php?url=", where 192.168.1.10 is your server ip address, then press Setup.
    After that you can enter any news website and press go, then Read if you want to hear audio.

+If you have any question, please email me at minh.scholar at gmail.com.